Dipesh-Mahat/OpenQR/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Privacy and Security

+OpenQR is designed with privacy in mind:

+- All QR code generation happens entirely in your browser
+- No data is sent to any servers
+- Password-protected QR codes use client-side encryption
+- Smart QR code conditions are processed locally

+For more details, please see our [Privacy Policy](/privacy) and [Terms of Service](/terms).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## License